The challenges of managing remote employees and how to overcome them

 It gets even more difficult to give that team member the raise and new project they hoped for when people work remotely.

 It’s crucial that even though people are not physically with you, your relationship doesn’t feel that different.
-Therefore, you should provide them the same opportunities for career progression as any normal employee; you must adapt your expectations.
+Therefore, you should provide them the same opportunities for career progression as any normal employee, it’s critical to create a high-performance team.

 It’s extremely difficult for remote workers to progress on a traditional career path as office workers, so you must guide them and allow them to show their strengths in other ways.
 This brings us to our next point…